teambit/bit/scopes/dependencies/modules/packages-excluder/packages-excluder.docs.md

 ---
-labels: ['typescript', 'utils', 'packages', 'node modules', 'node', 'regex']
+labels: ['typescript', 'utils', 'packages', 'node modules', 'node', 'regex', 'excluder']
 description: 'Create node modules regex with packages.'
 ---

-import { nodeModulesExcludePackages } from './node-modules-exclude-packages';
+import { packagesExcluder } from './packages-excluder';

 A function that receive an array of packages name to catch in node modules and return a regex of it.
 The returned regex can be used in Jest `transformIgnorePatterns` to ignore specific packages.